rnabioco/scraps/README.md

 <!-- badges: end -->

 scraps (**S**ingle **C**ell **R**NA **P**rocessing **S**oftware) extracts
 mRNA polyadenylation sites from "TVN"-primed single-cell RNA-seq libraries.

-Currently implemented as a snakemake pipeline for 10X Genomics 3' end v2/3 libraries, scraps will eventually be expanded into a standalone package for analyzing a range of RNA processing changes in single-cell RNA-seq data.
+Currently implemented as a <a href="https://snakemake.readthedocs.io/en/stable/">Snakemake</a> pipeline for 10X Genomics 3' end v2/3 libraries (and other platforms with similar library structure, including Drop-seq, Microwell-seq, and BD Rhapsody), scraps will eventually be expanded for analyzing a range of RNA processing changes in single-cell RNA-seq data.

-For more information, see our manuscript [IN PREPARATION].

 ## Dependencies